pulamusic/jekyll-base/_posts/2017-12-01-more-coding.md

 ---

-**A URL Shortener/Expander**: I haven't posted this app on the internet yet - I'll update this post when I do - but I just created a JavaScript app, through a Codecademy tutorial, for both shortening long URLs and expanded already-shortened URLs.
+**[A URL Shortener/Expander](https://pulamusic.github.io/AJAXRequestPractice/index.html)**: I haven't posted this app on the internet yet - I'll update this post when I do - but I just created a JavaScript app, through a Codecademy tutorial, for both shortening long URLs and expanded already-shortened URLs.
 I know I can shorten a URL with [bitly.com](https://bitly.com/), but my app takes advantage of the Google URL shortener API.
 It's an interesting exercise, and I think I can reuse the JavaScript structure in creating other apps that make use of other APIs.
 I did, at one point, create a [weather app on Codepen](https://codepen.io/pulamusic/pen/jBZLMp) (for some reason it no longer works), but this URL shortening/lengthening app works perfectly so far.

+> NOTE: I have now uploaded this app to my GitHub account, and it is working well.
+I have added a link to the app both above as well as [here](https://pulamusic.github.io/AJAXRequestPractice/index.html).

 **[jQuery Box Toggle](https://pulamusic.github.io/box_toggle.html)**: This page, and the next page, are silly examples I created just messing around with jQuery.
 I think I got the code from the [W3Schools](https://www.w3schools.com/) site, essentially forking the code from the examples they give for every coding problem they can think of.
 In fact, here is the basic jQuery code I think I borrowed: